zporter/zachporter.dev/content/posts/lets-code-contact-form-in-phoenix-part-two.md

 ## The Support Interface

 For the purposes of a contact form, I know I will need to allow an end user to modify and submit a message to the support team.
-With that, I can determine two functions: `change_message` and `send_message`.
+With that, I can make out two functions: `change_message` and `send_message`.
 The `change_message` function will be used to represent and validate the data on the form while the `send_message` function will be used to send an email to the support team with the contents of the message.
 But where do these functions live?

 As mentioned in the [previous post]({{< ref "lets-code-contact-form-in-phoenix-part-one" >}}), the Phoenix guides encourage defining [context modules](https://hexdocs.pm/phoenix/contexts.html#content) or public interfaces as a boundary around a specific domain of an application.
 The `Support` context will be the boundary and public interface for the Support domain in this application.
 Functions on this public interface can be called from other interfaces such as a Phoenix controller or an IEx session.